Gabtup/modeling_requaypampa_microgrid_viability/README.md

   - `results`: summary of simulation results and dispatch profiles.
 Organized by max/min irradiation years.
 Two diesel generator formulations are used: Linear Programming (LP) and Mixed-Integer Linear Programming for a 10 kW nominal generator (MILP_10k).

 ---
+# Remarque

+It is essential to modify the input and output file paths in the code for your personal use in order to run them successfully.

 # Contact

 For questions, feedback, or collaboration inquiries, please contact gabin.balhan@uliege.be